 The panel concludes that the entry requirements of the programme are fitting for an advanced level master's programme and that adequate facilities and a dedicated support structure are in place.
-The panel values the frequent individual meetings between students and programme board.
 The approachability and support of their coordinators and of the Office for International Education is valued by the students.
 The panel applauds the role of the Office for International Education.
 It offers students as well as lecturers ample support.
 And together with the Quality Assurance Standing Committee an effective structure for quality assurance for all advanced master's programmes is in place.
-The panel was also impressed by the dedication of the Programme Advisory Committee.
+The committee was also impressed by the dedication of the Programme Advisory Committee.
 This administrative structure strengthens the high level of each of the advanced master's programme.

-The panel expressed satisfaction with the fact that the programme has clearly acted upon the advice of the previous (re)accreditation.
-On the one hand, by introducing tech trend workshops and on the other hand, by implementing a uniform thesis protocol and presentation checklist.
+The panel expressed satisfaction with the fact that the programme has clearly acted upon the advice of the previous accreditation panel.
+On the one hand, by adding contemporary topics to the programme (for example migration and refugee law) and on the other hand, by implementing a uniform thesis protocol and presentation checklist.
 In addition an exam commission and a programme committee have been installed.